 Ireland’s festival calendar is filled with unique, vibrant celebrations that go far beyond St. Patrick’s Day — though being in Ireland for St. Patrick’s Day is pretty epic too!

-From the centuries-old Puck Fair in Kerry to the lively matchmaking dances in Lisdoonvarna, each celebration offers a unique glimpse into the island’s rich culture, music, food, and folklore.
+From the centuries-old Puck Fair in Kerry to the lively matchmaking dances in Lisdoonvarna, each Irish festival offers a unique glimpse into the island’s culture, music, food, and folklore.

-Whether you’re chasing traditional music at Fleadh Cheoil, sampling fresh seafood at Galway’s Oyster Festival, or witnessing fire rituals at the Bealtaine Fire Festival, these events showcase the very best Irish festivals throughout the year.
+Whether you’re chasing traditional music at the Fleadh Cheoil, sampling fresh seafood at Galway’s Oyster Festival, or witnessing fire rituals at the Bealtaine Fire Festival, these events represent the best Irish festivals happening throughout the year.

 Feel free to leave a message below or contact us on our socials.